Zwift Training Plans Explained: Cycling & Running Programs to Get Faster

 If you’ve struggled to translate your training into tangible results on race day, do this plan.
 It will push you out of your comfort zone and ask you to run fast, hard, and often.
 If you want to set a best time for a 5k, this is your plan.

-Meant to be done in season, use this plan for the final 6 weeks leading into a race.
-You should have a strong base under you before beginning this plan.
-As with the full 5k Record Breaker, this Lite version starts at a fairly high level and increases quickly.
+However as with the full 5k Record Breaker, this Lite version starts at a fairly high level and increases quickly.
 It demands the same level of experience and dedication as the full version.

 Ready to get serious, but don’t have a lot of time?
 Already have a few runs under your belt?
 If so, this is the plan for you!

-After three runs a week, for up to sixteen weeks, you’ll very likely be setting a new personal best in the 5k, 10k, and Half Marathon distances.
+After three runs a week, for up to sixteen weeks, you’ll very likely be setting a new personal best in the 5k, 10k, and half marathon distances.
 This plan is loaded with intense runs that will build speed, while the long run once a week will get your endurance in place for the big race.
 An optional fourth easy run is provided throughout the weeks for those who can give an extra hour per week.

 This plan offers the same level of intensity as the 3 Run 13.1 but over a shorter time period.
 The Lite version takes you through 12 weeks of workouts to get you in shape for the big day.
 The weekly structure remains the same as the full version, with 3 runs comprising intense efforts and a long run.